HallaSurvivor/Blog/_posts/2022-06-22-infinity-categories.md

 So, miraculously, in the passage from model categories to $\infty$-categories, not only have we solved our quibbles about the formal properties of model categories, but we've done so in the most powerful possible way!
+We have access, in the $\infty$-category setting, to all the nice formal properties that made classical $1$-category theory so effective.

 What's even more remarkable is that this notion of a (co)limit computes homotopy (co)limits as a special case!

-Remember from before that taking the nerve of a category lets us build an
+In the [sister post][12] about quasicategories, we introduce the nerve construction, which lets us build an
 $\infty$-category from a $1$-category.
 Well if $\mathcal{C}$ is a model category, then a homotopy (co)limit of some functor
 $F : \mathcal{I} \to \mathcal{C}$ is the same thing as the